Amy Zaranek is a writer and editor from Michigan.

 Amy offers writing coach services, readings, and classroom visits, both in-person and virtually.

-Originally from metro Detroit, Amy received her MFA in creative nonfiction from Ashland University and her BA in Communication Studies from Wayne State University.
+Amy received her MFA in creative nonfiction from Ashland University and her BA in Communication Studies from Wayne State University.

 Thank you for visiting!